SamuelAj07/Oil-and-Gas-/README.md

 ### POWERBI

-Reduce over-reliance on crude oil by investing in downstream processing) and non-oil sectors to manage price volatility risks.
+◻Reduce over-reliance on crude oil by investing in downstream processing) and non-oil sectors to manage price volatility risks.

-Scale natural gas development by expanding LNG, processing, and pipeline infrastructure to capitalize on its steady growth and cleaner energy role.
+◻Scale natural gas development by expanding LNG, processing, and pipeline infrastructure to capitalize on its steady growth and cleaner energy role.

-Strengthen revenue risk management through price hedging, long-term supply contracts, and stabilization or sovereign wealth funds.
+◻Strengthen revenue risk management through price hedging, long-term supply contracts, and stabilization or sovereign wealth funds.

-Optimize production efficiency as oil output matures by focusing on cost reduction, automation, and advanced extraction technologies.
+◻Optimize production efficiency as oil output matures by focusing on cost reduction, automation, and advanced extraction technologies.

-Diversify export markets to reduce geopolitical exposure and improve long-term revenue stability.
+◻Diversify export markets to reduce geopolitical exposure and improve long-term revenue stability.

-Improve per-capita economic impact by reinvesting oil and gas revenues into education, infrastructure, and industrial development.
+◻Improve per-capita economic impact by reinvesting oil and gas revenues into education, infrastructure, and industrial development.

-Adopt continuous data monitoring and forecasting using BI tools to support proactive, data-driven energy policy decisions.
+◻Adopt continuous data monitoring and forecasting using BI tools to support proactive, data-driven energy policy decisions.

 💻 📊